In Puppet, which directive allows you to include other classes in your manifests?

 Prepare for the Puppet Certified Professional Test with flashcards and multiple choice questions, each with hints and explanations.
 Gear up for your exam!

-The other options do not provide the same capability.
-The "require" directive is used to establish dependencies between resources, ensuring that one resource is applied before another.
-"Import" is not a recognized directive in Puppet, and "extent" is also not a valid directive.
-Therefore, "include" is the only correct choice for integrating class definitions into Puppet manifests.
+The other options serve different purposes.
+For example, require is used to establish ordering dependencies between resources, ensuring that one resource is applied before another.
+Import is not a valid Puppet directive, and extent is not applicable in this context.
+Thus, include stands out as the correct choice for including classes within Puppet manifests.

 Subscribe